canmod/macpan2/README.md

 ## Installation

-Users should install with the following R commands.
+Users should install with the following R command.

 ```
-remotes::install_github("canmod/oor")
 remotes::install_github("canmod/macpan2")
 ```